J.D., Georgetown University Law Center

 Wadhia regularly authors opinion pieces on a range of immigration topics, and has published such pieces in the Los Angeles Times, Philadelphia Inquirer, The Hill, blog for the U.S. Supreme Court (SCOTUS Blog), blog of the Harvard Law Review, American Constitution Society, American Immigration Council, Yale Journal on Regulation’s Notice & Comment, and Immigration Law Professors Blog.
 She has also served as an expert witness, lead author or co-counsel in connection with Deferred Action for Childhood Arrivals (DACA), the asylum ban, the travel ban, and prosecutorial discretion more generally.

 At Penn State Law, Professor Wadhia teaches doctrinal courses in immigration and asylum and refugee law.
 She is also the founder/director of the Center for Immigrants’ Rights Clinic (CIRC), where she supervises students in three areas: 1) community outreach; 2) legal support in individual immigration cases; and 3) policy work for institutional clients.
 CIRC has earned a national reputation for its high-quality work product and impact in the community.
 Since the presidential election of 2016, CIRC has reached hundreds of individuals and families and served as a clearinghouse for the community and nationally on changing immigration law and policy.
 CIRC has also been involved in groundbreaking work with the State College municipality.
-Individually or with students in CIRC, we helped to develop a written policy for the State College Police Department on immigration, trained police officers on immigration, and drafted resolutions for the municipality on immigration enforcement and inclusion.
-In Fall 2019, CIRC students and I spent several days at a family detention facility, preparing parents and children for interviews with asylum officers and acting as advocates during the actual interviews.
-The majority of families we prepared or served as advocates for were released from prison and scheduled for a hearing before an immigration judge.
+Individually or with students in CIRC, they helped to develop a written policy for the State College Police Department on immigration, trained police officers on immigration, and drafted resolutions for the municipality on immigration enforcement and inclusion.
+In Fall 2019, CIRC students spent several days at a family detention facility, preparing parents and children for interviews with asylum officers and acting as advocates during the actual interviews.
+The majority of families they prepared or served as advocates for were released from prison and scheduled for a hearing before an immigration judge.
 2018 marked the 10-year anniversary of CIRC.
 CIRC was honored with the Excellence in Legal Advocacy Award in 2017 by the American-Arab Anti-Discrimination Committee and named legal organization of the year in 2019 by the Pennsylvania Immigration Resource Center.

 Wadhia has received many local and national awards for my scholarship, teaching, and service, including: Pro Bono Attorney of the Year by the American-Arab Anti-Discrimination Committee in 2003, leadership awards by the Department of Homeland Security’s Office of Civil Rights and Civil Liberties and Office of the Inspector General in 2008, recognition as the 2017 Honoree by the National Immigration Project, the Arnold Addison Award for Town and Gown Relations by the Borough of State College, and the 2019 Elmer Friend Excellence in Teaching Award by the American Immigration Lawyers Association.